-Flux Studio is the workshop of Greek jewellery artists, Evangelia Savinidis and Thanos Gattos.
+Flux Studio is the workshop of Greek jewellery designers and craftsmen, Evangelia Savinidis and Thanos Gattos.

-They met in 1999 and shared their lives and love of jewellery, after having both gathered experience and skills in previous projects and jobs.
-They have, since then, been developing their own vision of contemporary jewellery.
+We met in 1999 and shared our lives and love of jewellery making, after having both gathered experience and skills in previous projects and jobs.